mtzstian/TechofCriticalPedagogy/content/Works Reviewed/Puiggrós (2008).md

 >**Title:** Paulo Freire and the New Latin American Pedagogical Imaginings
 >**Author:** Adriana Puiggrós (Translated by Peter Lownds)
 >**Year:** 2008
->>[!quote]- Citation
+>**Citation**
->>Puiggrós, A. (2008).
+>Puiggrós, A. (2008).
 Paulo Freire and the Culture of Justice and Peace: The perspective of Washington vs. the perspective of Angicos.
 In Torres, C. A., & Noguera, P. (Eds.).
 (2008). *Social Justice Education for Teachers* (pp. 161-175).
 Leiden, The Netherlands: Brill.

 >[!question]- Realms of Application
 >[[Research]]